 Mennonite Creation Care Network challenges churches to integrate care of creation into their ministries and daily living.
-We call our member churches Green Patchwork Congregations because we know that each congregation brings a unique context and set of gifts to our planet’s need for care.
-We welcome all shades of green to the MCCN palette.
+We think of our network of partner churches as a glorious green patchwork quilt with many shades and shapes.
+We know that each congregation brings a unique context and set of gifts to our planet’s need for care.
+We welcome your church to our palette.
 Let us be agents of change wherever we are and whatever our communities are like!

 Congregations are listed when they complete the FIRST STEPS category.
 The additional steps are encouraged as time, energy and interest aligns.
 Use this form to join.

-- Educational Initiative: Study creation care in a manner appropriate to your context.
+- Educate: Study creation care in a manner appropriate to your context.
 The Every Creature Singing curriculum on the MCCN website is one option.

-- Connecting to broader efforts: The congregation seeks relationships outside of the congregation that can enhance their efforts.
-The liaison might get to know other liaisons or a green group might invite the leader of a local environmental organization to speak.
+- Connect to broader efforts: The congregation seeks relationships that can enhance their efforts.
+The liaison might get to know other liaisons through MCCN, or a green group might invite the leader of a local environmental organization to speak.

-- Create a creation care webpage for your website: This gives you a chance to let others know what you are working on.
+- Create a creation care webpage for your website: Let others know what you are working on.
 It may even attract new members to your church.
 See an example